fudong03/fudong03.github.io/_pages/about.md

 # Academic Services

-- Reviewer for ICML 2022, NeurIPS 2022 Workshop AI4Science, ICLR 2023, KDD 2023
+- Reviewer for ICML 2022, NeurIPS 2022 Workshop AI4Science, ICLR 2023, KDD 2023, NeurIPS 2023

 # Honors and Awards

-- 2022 Academic Excellence Award, Granted by University of Louisiana at Lafayette
+- 2022 Academic Excellence Award, issued by University of Louisiana at Lafayette
-- 2023 Academic Excellence Award, Granted by University of Louisiana at Lafayette
+- 2023 Academic Excellence Award, issued by University of Louisiana at Lafayette